** Some Would Deny Christ On The Cross

 By contrast, walk into Protestant churches and they usually display a bare cross, and many of the more recent Protestant sects won't have any cross at all.

-To those that do have one, it's a symbol of winning and the "good" of Christ.
+To those that do have one, it's a symbol of winning, and the "good" of Christ.

-The crucifix, then, is seen as, unnecessary and even offensive, just another, "graven image" - a misunderstood phrase that they apply to any symbol or icon of which they disapprove.... especially if it is connected to the Catholic Church.
+The crucifix, then, is seen as, unnecessary and even offensive, just another, "graven image" - a misunderstood phrase that they like apply to any symbol or icon of which they disapprove.... especially if it is connected to the Catholic Church.

 The Blood of the Lamb mentioned in Revelation 7, has little meaning, in this view.